gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 If the protection engine specifies a handshake for example for authentication, and key management is implemented inband, it may happen that the procedure has errors.
-In such case an ERROR chunk will be sent with error in protection cause code (specified in
+In such case an ABORT chunk will be sent with error in protection cause code (specified in
 {{eprotect}}) and extra cause
 "Error During Protection Handshake" identifier 0x01.